lowpixelgg/client/README.md

 </p>

 <p align="center">
-<strong>🚧 Rocket Client still is under development 🚧</strong>
+<strong>🚧 LowPixel Client still is under development 🚧</strong>
 </p>

 ## Layout
-The rocket client layout is abstract and dark-themed by the team's internal decision we believe that a dark desktop version of the client is the best approach that pleases the eye.
+The LowPixel layout is abstract and dark-themed by the team's internal decision we believe that a dark desktop version of the client is the best approach that pleases the eye.

 <p align="left">